Estimating network-mediated causal effects via principal components network regression: The Causal Structure of Mediation in Latent Spaces

 The coefficient $\beta_\text{Ay}$ encodes a contagion effect, and the coefficient $\beta_\text{At}$ encodes an interference effect.
 In forthcoming work, we show that columns of the design matrix corresponding to $\betax$, $\beta_\text{Ay}$ and $\beta_{At}$ are collinear in the asymptotic limit.
 That is, the interference column $AT$ and the contagion column $AY$ of the design matrix are both contained in the column space of $\X$ in large samples.
 This occurs because the column spaces of $A$ and $\X$ get closer with increasing sample size under the sub-gamma model, and thus peer effects that are linear functions of $A$ can be equivalently represented as linear functions of $\X$.
 From a parametric perspective, the coefficient $\betax$ generalizes ``linear-in-sums'' style peer effects.
 In the context of our smoking example, the causal effect of belonging to a particular friend group is asymptotically indistinguishable from a contagion effect that depends on the number of friends who are smokers.
 Thus, the causal effects along the pathway $\X_{i \cdot} \to Y_i$ can be thought of as effects of group memberships, or alternatively, as consequences of diffusions over the network.
 The fact that this equivalence holds only in the asymptotic limit, however, introduces a number of subtle caveats, which we describe in a forthcoming manuscript.

 In addition to ``linear-in-sums'' style peer effect, it is also possible to consider ``linear-in-means'' style peer effects,

-where $d_i = \sum_j A_{ij}$ is the degree of node $i$ \citep{bramoulle2009}.
+where $\mathcal N(i) = \{j \in [n]: A_{ij} = 1\}$ denotes the neighbors of node $i$ and $d_i = \sum_j A_{ij}$ is the degree of node $i$ \citep{bramoulle2009}.
 In the linear-in-means approach, $\betax$, $\beta_\text{Ay}$ and $\beta_{At}$ are identified, even in the asymptotic limit, under some non-trivial assumptions about the network structure.
 Recent work has considered these models from a statistical point of view \citep{chang2024a, lee2002, paul2022a, trane2023}, although we believe there are still substantial identifications concerns to address, from both a causal and a statistical perspective.

-\section{Estimation theory for principal components network regression}
+\section{Estimation Theory for Principal Components Network Regression}

 Having established a model, we have several estimation targets.
 First, there are the network regression coefficients $\beta$ and $\Theta$ from Assumption~\ref{ass:causal-linearity}.
 Once we estimate the coefficients $\beta$ and $\Theta$, we can plug them into Equations~\eqref{eq:nde} and~\eqref{eq:nie} to obtain estimates of the natural direct and indirect effects, respectively.